blueag8/Photography_Website/README.md

 Admin access pages made more "user friendly" as Henk will be maintaing it himself.
 Filters need to be added for categories as per Henks wishes.

-Background images for individual pages need adjusting in the templates which extend from the .
-HTML validation still has an outstanding error "*Element “style” not allowed as child of element “body” in this context"*
+Background images for individual pages need adjusting in the templates which extend from the base.html.
+HTML validation still has one outstanding error:
+ "*Element “style” not allowed as child of element “body” in this context"*

 # Testing